Choose language

 Gusto’s strongest argument against BambooHR is simple: payroll is the core, not an afterthought.
 Automatic federal, state, and local tax filing, new hire reporting, W-2 and 1099 generation, direct deposit, and off-cycle payroll runs for bonuses or corrections are all included by default – not as add-ons that cost extra.

 The HR layer covers employee onboarding checklists, offer letter templates, time-off tracking, and a benefits administration module that lets employees compare and select health insurance through the platform.
-Gusto also handles contractor payments alongside employee payroll, which matters for teams with a mixed workforce.
+Contractor payments run alongside employee payroll, which matters for teams with a mixed workforce.

 Gusto is US-only, so international teams need to look elsewhere.
-But for US businesses where payroll accuracy and compliance matter more than org charts or performance review cycles, it is a consistent bamboohr substitute.
-Most small teams get their first payroll running within a day or two of setup - significantly faster than BambooHR's implementation timeline.
+But for US businesses where payroll accuracy and compliance are the primary concern – not org charts or performance review cycles – it’s a focused, reliable BambooHR substitute.
+Setup is fast: most small teams get their first payroll running within a day or two, which is significantly quicker than BambooHR’s typical implementation timeline.

 4. Zoho People – Full HR feature set, fraction of the cost